hicsail/intern-assessment/README.md

 cp .env.example .env
 ```

-4. Run npm start to start the server.
+4. Run `npm start` to start the server.

+Note: Database may be dropped and recreated on every server restart or on schema changes.

 ## Usage

 ## Curl Commands

-Creating a Task you can use this test curl commend or use a tool Postman
+Creating a Task you can use this test curl commend or use a tool like Postman

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"title":"My Task"}' http://localhost:3000/tasks